elifesciences-publications/DM0-evolution/README.md

 # README by Rohan Maddamsetti (rmaddams _AT_ ODU _DOT_ edu)

+This code is associated with the paper from Blount, Maddamsetti et al., "Genomic and phenotypic evolution of _Escherichia coli_ in a novel citrate-only resource environment". eLife, 2020. http://doi.org/10.7554/eLife.55414

 ### Last edited on 10/12/2019.

 IMPORTANT CAVEAT: the code here was written and tested on a Mac running Mac OS 10.13, and genomes were resequenced using breseq 0.33.2 on a cluster running Linux.
 You may have to lightly edit source files to get them working on your machine.